Botanical Name: Guzmania lingulata

 Height: About 12 in (30 cm) high.
 Its leaves can reach up to 18 in (45 cm) long.

-Water: Water the center of the rosette and keep 1 in (2.5 cm) of room-temperature rainwater or distilled water in its urn (center of the rosette) at all times.
+Water: Water the center of the rosette and keep 1 in (2.5 cm) of water in its urn (center of the rosette) at all times.
+Bromes are sensitive to the chlorine and fluoride in tap water.
+Use distilled water or rainwater and allow it to warm up to room-temperature first.
+Houseplants hate cold water!
 Water soil just enough to keep the roots barely moist.
 Empty old water from the urn every week and promptly replace it with fresh water.

 Soil: Bromeliad or orchid potting mix.
 Or mix equal parts fine-grade fir bark and all-purpose potting mix.

-Propagation: Cut off the pups when they reach 3 in (7.5 cm) tall and plant them in fresh, barely moist potting mix.
+Propagation: Cut off the offsets (pups) when they reach 3 in (7.5 cm) tall and plant them in fresh, barely moist potting mix.
 Maintain high humidity for the pups for the first month.